Effective-Nihilists/sociable_bot/sociable_bot/docs/source/tutorial_feed.rst

 Feed
 ==========================

-Bots can post content to their feed in two ways:
+Bots can create files/posts with 3 different scopes:

 #.
-Global - this is the normal concept of Feed where a Bot/User has a list of posts (or Files).
-The Bot needs to add the :ref:`feed tag <concept_export>` to allow users to follow them.
+Private (default) - only this bot can see the file, generally useful for notes.
 #.
+Global - this will send message with the post to every conversation with this bot.
+#.
 Conversation - there are files add to a conversation that show up in the doc panel and as a message in the conversation.
-This does not require a special tag.

-Bots can post whenever they want, but the most common method is trigger based on a cron/hourly event.

 .. admonition:: main.py